couchbaselabs/protocol/WISHLIST.md

    - zero-copy access
  - cross-cutting policy concerns
    - machine parsable protocol
-   - protocol state machine to grasp whats going on
+   - protocol state machine to grasp whats going on and verify correctness
    - codegen into languages
    - proxy'ability
      - ability to add new commands/messages and an intermediary proxy would need zero changes to support the new commands/messages